-If you feel like you’ve ‘lost yourself’.
+- You feel like you’ve ‘lost yourself’.
 Yeah, we know – ‘taking a break from a relationship to find yourself’ sounds super cringe, but it’s actually a pretty good reason to take a break from dating.
-Besides, think of all those people that actually went off on their Gap Yah and actually did sort of return a better person (once they stopped talking about it).
+Besides, think of all those people that actually went off on their 'gap year' and actually did sort of return a better person (once they stopped talking about it).